 The Administrative Appeals Office issued the Matter of Z-R-Z-C decision on 20 August 2020.
 This decision decreases green card eligibility for some temporary protected status beneficiaries.
 U.S. Citizenship and Immigration Services (“USCIS”) adopted Matter of Z-R-Z-C as policy guidance for USCIS officers.
 On 12 May 2022, the American Immigration Lawyers […]

-The U.S. Citizenship and Immigration Services (“USCIS”) decided to exercise its discretion and extend the work authorization validity periods.
-Rather than issue an employment authorization card (“EAD card”) with a 1-year validity period, USCIS will issue EAD cards with 2-year validity periods after 7 February 2022.
-This policy change impacts […]
+2022 Information for Asylees, Refugees, VAWA Petitioners, & Persons Granted Withholding of Removal In 2022, the U.S. Citizenship and Immigration Services (“USCIS”) decided to exercise its discretion and extend the work authorization validity periods.
+Rather than issue a work or employment authorization card (“EAD card”) with a 1-year validity period, […]

 Changes to the Admission Codes for E and L Dependents